What is Worldliness?

 A true Christian might occasionally enjoy a game where the whole family can get involved in such as a board game or a game of croquet in the yard etc. Winning would not be of concern one way or the other and the main enjoyment would just be the simple pleasure of spending special quality time together with family or friends.
 True Christians should not partake in any games that involve gambling which involves lust and greed or games that involve any sort of lewd behavior etc.

 A worldly person oftentimes will love video games or computer games to the point of idolatry and will spend hours and hours of precious time on this useless activity.
-These video and computer games not only will become an idol to such individuals, but these types of games are also oftentimes known for all sorts of sinful activity such as immorality, violence, aggression, inspiring hate, greed, lust, coveting, cursing, lying etc. Worldly people also tend to like occult type games such as the ouija board, and few of these people know that to engage in such sorcery and witchcraft leads men's souls to hell.
-(Rev. 21:8) Worldly people also tend to want to engage in games that involve gambling, drinking, or lewd behaviors.
+These video and computer games not only will become an idol to such individuals, but these types of games are also oftentimes known for all sorts of sinful activity such as immorality, violence, aggression, inspiring hate, greed, lust, coveting, cursing, lying etc. Worldly people also tend to like occult type games such as the Ouija board, and few of these people know that to engage in such sorcery and witchcraft leads men's souls to hell.
+(Rev. 21:8) Worldly people also tend to want to engage in games that involve gambling, drinking, or lewd behavior.
 The Bible clearly warns that such people as this will not inherit the Kingdom of God (1 Peter 4:1-5 etc) yet almost no churches in our day are warning people of these facts.
 These people must repent and turn from these sins and get prepared before their Judgment Day arrives.
 The Lord in His mercy is still giving people an opportunity to do so, but few will heed His gracious call.

 A true Christian might occasionally enjoy a wholesome party which has some fun activities for family and friends.
 They may be celebrating a wedding, anniversary, or another special occasion.
 The time would not involve drunkenness, lewdness, or any other form of sin, but would only allow for wholesome fun.